 Now as I live for the One who has justified me, as I devote my redeemed life to the glory of the One who has saved me, my confession is justified before men.
 Men who get to know me will say, “That man is real; that man is genuine; he lives what he professes.”
 Do they say that of you?
 Does your life testify to the reality of the faith that you profess?
 If you have trusted Christ, you are complete in Him, you are justified freely by His grace.
 Now by a life devoted to His interests, you are to prove to those around you the reality of that faith of which you speak. ~ by Harry Ironside

-While I am working on my own video to include email exchanges that expressed my deep concerns as well as email replies from other ministries I reached out too regarding this teaching (all whom absolutely rejected this teaching in any form) please watch these videos in the interim.
-Some ministries didn’t reply and as I […]
+My own video includes email exchanges that expressed my deep concerns as well as email replies from other ministries I reached out too regarding this teaching (all whom absolutely rejected this teaching in any form) please watch these videos attached further down.
+Some ministries didn’t reply and as I looked further into their teachings they […]

 Love Bombing: many of you have experienced it.
 But what exactly is it?
 And why is it so prevalent within cults and cultic atmospheres?
 Read blog here on Saved in a Cult It can be difficult to tell the difference between a person who is naturally kind and affectionate (or even over-the-top), and the person […]